asemoon/team/README.md

 * CI/CD/Zero downtime deployments
 * Start gathering data about users and how they are using your software
 ## Level 4
+* Everything mentioned in level 3 is practiced
 * Maximize code reusability strategy
 * Documentation of the features systematically
 * Constantly asking our self this question: Are we automating anything that can be automated?